I. Statement of Policy

 - If at a point later in time there is a conflict between roommates regarding the animal that cannot be resolved amongst the individuals involved, the Director of Housing And Residence Life should be contacted.
 Appropriate parties will be consulted in order to reach a solution.

-B. Animal No Longer Necessary – The ADA/Section 504 Coordinator should be notified when an animal covered by this policy will no longer be in residence or, in the case of emotional support animals, is no longer needed as an accommodation.
+Animal No Longer Necessary – The Director of Accessibility and Disability Services should be notified when an animal covered by this policy will no longer be in residence or, in the case of emotional support animals, is no longer needed as an accommodation.

-C. Conflicting Disabilities – Some people may have allergic reactions, asthma, respiratory diseases, etc. to animals that are substantial enough to qualify as disabilities.
+Conflicting Disabilities – Some people may have allergic reactions, asthma, respiratory diseases, etc. to animals that are substantial enough to qualify as disabilities.
 MVC will consider the needs of both persons in meeting its obligations to reasonably accommodate all disabilities to resolve the problem as efficiently and expeditiously as possible.
-Students requesting allergy accommodations should contact the ADA/Section 504 Coordinator.
+Students requesting allergy accommodations should contact the Director of Accessibility and Disability Services.

 VIII.
 Grievance Procedure Related to Service Animals and Emotional Support Animals